BenediktHoelker/react-sui-time-tracking/README.md

 While Jest provides browser globals such as `window` thanks to [jsdom](https://github.com/tmpvar/jsdom), they are only approximations of the real browser behavior.
 Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks.

 We recommend that you use a separate tool for browser end-to-end tests if you need them.
-They are beyond the scope of Create React App.
+They are beyond the task of Create React App.

 ### Filename Conventions